 This recipe is a cousin to this one of the same name.
 While that one uses Pitlay spices but not a tadka, this recipe uses sambar powder with a tadka.
 Both are pretty special and you should try them both.
 This one is closer to this Poritha Koottu with Tamarind.

-Would you like more Kuzhambu recipes?
-First, check our Poritha Kuzhambu dishes and Poritha Kootu recipes.
-Then try Moar Kuzhambu, Lentil Balls in a Spicy Gravy, and Vatral Kuzhambu.
+Similar recipes include Amaranth Leaf Masiyal, Poritha Kuzhambu dishes and Poritha Kootu recipes.
+Try Plain Masiyal of Amaranth Leaves, Moar Kuzhambu, Lentil Balls in a Spicy Gravy, and Vatral Kuzhambu.

 Some popular Indian Soups include Indian Potato and Tomato Soup, South Indian Cauliflower Soup, Two Gentle Mung Dal Soups, and A Light, Summery Tomato Soup.